 The spunky and well-mannered Boston Terrier and the hard-working Beagle make the Boglen Terrier a small excitable breed with a lot of heart.
 The Boglen Terrier doesn’t require a lot of exercise despite their quick run.
 The Beagle is a hound dog.
 They are awesome trackers and are used frequently when it comes to hunting.
 The Boston Terrier is sensitive to the moods of the family and will be playful or saucy depending on what their family prefers at that moment.

 The Beagle Boston Terrier mix is excellent for both new and experienced dog owners.
 The Beagle is often compared to the Boston Terrier, so it was only a matter of time before breeders decided to combine the breeds to create a designer dog.
 Both the Beagle and Boston Terrier are easy to train and require little patience to teach them.
 They also love families, including children and other pets.

 Boglen Terriers will be small and don’t need a lot of room.
 If you live in a bachelor’s apartment, that’s more than enough room.
-They are also one of the lazier dog breeds, so even though daily exercise is required (like all dogs), they need minimal exercise.
+They are also one of lazier dog breeds, so even though daily exercise is required (like all dogs), they need minimal exercise.